Have you ever been to the southernmost tip of India?

 To tell you the truth, the town is small enough to see the main attractions in 3/4 of a day.

 But I didn’t regret the trip; the Tamil Nadu cape town is popular with Indian pilgrims and has an off-beat spirit of its own.

-1. Take puja at the temple of Goddess Kumari (or Kumari Amman Temple)
+1. Temple of Goddess Kumari (or Kumari Amman Temple)

-Men entering are required to be bare-chested as a sign of respect.
+Men entering Kumari Amman Temple are required to be bare-chested as a sign of respect.
 You may come across temple touts who’ll offer to walk you through the temple for a 50 rs donation fee.
 Albeit a bit rushed, I found it helpful, especially going through pujas (aka worship rituals) .

 You’ll see Indian folk splashing and frolicking around in the waters.
 But it’s a respected ghat located outside the Kumari Amman temple and as the southernmost tip where three oceans converge, it’s considered somewhat… holy.
 Watch women drying their saris

 They say you can see both, the sunrise and sunset in Kanyakumari.
 The sunrise can be seen through out the year from the Bay of Bengal.
 The sunset can be seen from View Tower (a pink spiral building seen from the beach) through out the year, except June, July and August.